 After four years later, “The Big 3” might be coming to an end (in addition to the lack of worldwide attention to it), however Miami basketball stays very much alive and well, thanks to a brand-new Heat squad fighting for a spot in the playoffs, and a University of Miami Hurricanes team that has become a regular fixture in the “March Madness” NCAA competition.
 Miami property also stays extremely desirable to NBA players, alumni, and coaches, drawn to the city’s climate, culture, dining, and lifestyle.
 Let’s have a look at the Miami basketball real estate purchases.

 $2.475 million: February 2017 list price of the Miami Heat head coach Eric Spoelstra’s Coconut Grove house, which he purchased in May 2016.
-Spoelstra took a $125,000 loss in the transaction, and has moved to a brand-new, undisclosed waterside home with magnificent landscaping and beach side views, featuring a display showcase full of Miami Heat trophies.
+Spoelstra took a $125,000 loss in the transaction, and has moved to a brand-new, undisclosed waterside home designed by interior decorators with magnificent landscaping and beach side views, featuring a display showcase full of Miami Heat trophies.

 148-A: The area in Hard Rock Stadium where Miami Dolphins fans can discover Grown; a healthy fast-food dining establishment owned and operated by previous Miami Heat player Ray Allen and partner Shannon.
 Grown has another establishment in South Miami, near Dadeland Shopping mall.
 The eateries are a hit for both the food and the chance of seeing the Heat player.